RobinSmits/Dutch-LLMs/README.md

 It is recommended to use the [Qwen1.5-7B-Dutch-Chat](https://huggingface.co/robinsmits/Qwen1.5-7B-Dutch-Chat) model for experiments as it is finetuned and aligned.

+### Qwen1.5 HF Model to GGUF Conversion

+The HuggingFace model was converted to multiple quantized GGUF files that can be used with llama.cpp or UI tools like LM Studio.

+Setup the [llama.cpp](https://github.com/ggerganov/llama.cpp) environment according to the official instruction.

+Use python script [Qwen_HF_to_GGUF](Qwen_HF_to_GGUF.py) to convert and test the HF model.

 ### OpenLLaMA

 I've used Google Colaboratory to finetune the 2 largest LLM base models from openlm_research on the Alpaca Cleaned instruction dataset that was translated to Dutch.